skip to main content

 4. Booking a Presentation Slot

 Practitioners must book a presentation slot through the Team Clerks.
-Cases cannot be presented on the same day they are submitted, except in exceptional or emergency circumstances.
-In such situations, practitioners should discuss the case with their line manager as soon as the issue arises and seek Out‑of‑Panel Agreement.
+Cases cannot be presented on the same day they are submitted.
+In emergency situations, practitioners should discuss the case with their line manager as soon as the issue arises and seek an Out‑of‑Panel Agreement.

 5. Post‑QAP Approval